Docker in a GKE sandbox

 GKE standard cluster

-First, install a GKE standard cluster (1.29.0 or higher) and deploy a node pool with gVisor enabled.
+Install a GKE standard cluster and deploy a node pool with gVisor enabled.
 You can view the full documentation here.

 GKE Autopilot cluster